Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Keeps You Both Fit

 Out-of-shape and overweight dogs are prone to health issues just like humans with the same concerns.
-Running with your dog can help keep you both fit and even drop some weight if suggested by your vet or doctor.
+Running with your dog can help keep you both fit and even drop some weight if that’s suggested by your vet or doctor.
 If neither you nor your dog has been getting regular exercise, get the okay from both of your health professionals before you get started.
 Don’t be tempted to start out running a 5k either.
-Start slowly to avoid injury to you or your dog, and start getting in shape together.
+Begin slowly to avoid injury to you or your dog, as you start getting in shape together.

 Tip: